 A triplet of trees to look up to: Sycamores with the most ungainly arrangement of branches of all our local trees hold the key.
 The last bunches of bedraggled, winged fruit (keys) hang waiting to be wrenched away and assisted on their journey by just one more gust.
 Later on, the first pale green buds of the new season are visible, having shed their waxy scales.
 Also making a show; the more subdued spear-shaped beech buds remain tightly shut but have turned a dark purple and now stand out aside the rusty leaves retained on the tree to protect these more delicate buds.
 Oak leaves may remain into December in more sheltered spots, if the weather permits.
 On bright days the leaves appear pink.
 This is partly due to the remaining pigments gradually being milked of their remaining goodness as the tree withdraws vital elements into its sap.
 However, the colour is sometimes augmented by disc-shaped protuberances, containing the larval stage of the spangled gall wasp.
 The tree produces these structures in an attempt to isolate itself from the invader, but provides just the protection the larva needs to mature into an adult.

 Three so-called cold-blooded animals, snails, newts and snakes are forced into hibernation from now onwards.
 It is not just the temperature, but the lack of accessible water when temperatures fall to around zero or below.
 In the invertebrate world there is often a correlation between speed and longevity.
-Take the garden snail, which can apparently travel at up to 0.03mph or about 2 ’ 6” per minute.
-Life expectancy is 10 years in captivity, but two years in the wild.
+Take the garden snail, which can apparently travel at up to 0.03 mph or about two and a half feet per minute.
+Life expectancy is ten years in captivity, but two years in the wild.
 For half that time it will be totally inactive, living within its shell and sealed from the outside world by a bung of mucus called an epiphragm.
 Before closing the door on winter the snail will have perhaps followed the trail laid down by other snails down an old mouse hole or under a stone.